18 Top-Rated Tourist Attractions in Maryland

 National Aquarium

-The dramatic building overlooking Baltimore's Inner Harbor replicates several ecosystems as homes for marine life from all over the world, as well as birds, mammals, and appropriate plant life.
+The dramatic National Aquarium building overlooking Baltimore's Inner Harbor replicates several ecosystems as homes for marine life from all over the world, as well as birds, mammals, and appropriate plant life.

-Not all the environments are under water, but they share the common connection to water.
-The largest of these is the five-story Tropical Rain Forest, which you can explore at various levels from the forest floor to the treetops to see birds, frogs, plants, and even sloths and monkeys.
-Elsewhere are sharks and dolphins, as well as brilliant tropical fish in the Atlantic Coral Reef Exhibit.
+Not all the environments are underwater, but they share a common connection to water.
+The largest of these is the five-story Amazon River Forest, which you can explore at various levels from the forest floor to the treetops to see birds, frogs, plants, and even sloths and monkeys.

 Address: Pier 3 and 4, Inner Harbor, Baltimore, Maryland